vyavasthita/indian-insurance/README.md

 # Assumptions
 - I have supported 'content-type' with 'application/json' only.
-- Blacklisted emails are manually inserted into Blacklist DB table.
 - Registration mail like is valid for configurable number of seconds.
 - For blacklisted emails, we are sending https status code 422 with message saying "Email Validation Failed.
 You are not allowed to create an account with us."